 - skin reactions (rashes, itching, edema or hives)

 - asthma-like attacks

 - in the most extreme cases, anaphylactic shock.

 Not all allergic reactions are dangerous.
 Most people who are allergic to local anaesthetics only experience temporary itching and skin rash after receiving the injection.
 Anaphylactic shock is almost unheard of with local anaesthetics (though dentists have to be prepared for this possibility, so they have emergency equipment to reverse such a situation).

 What causes the allergy?

 Local anaesthetic cartridges contain two active ingredients: the actual anaesthetic (which ends in -caine, e. g. lidocaine) and epinephrine.
+They also contain preservatives.

 Most people who have a genuine allergic reaction to local anaesthetics are not allergic to the actual anaesthetic agent (or “caine”).
 It is much more common (though still rare) to be allergic to preservatives in the local anaesthetic solution.